Walla Walla Sweets

 The Walla Walla Sweets is an amateur baseball team located in Walla Walla, Washington.
 They play in the West Coast League, a collegiate summer baseball league.
 Walla Walla calls Borleske Stadium home which has a capacity of 2,378 spectators.

+The Sweets made their first and only WCL Championship appearance in 2011 in their second year of fielding a team.
+The team's greatest finish came two years later when the Sweets compiled a 31-22 record.
+The team has struggled to find success since 2013 with only four winning seasons (2014, 2016, 2018 & 2019) and one playoff win (2019).

 History

 2010 season

 The Sweets were an expansion team for the 2010 season.
 They set a WCL record for attendance in their first season, drawing 40,461 fans during 28 home games in 2010 (34,824 during league games), ranking #23 in the country in overall attendance.
 Four Sweets gained league recognition, with catcher Elliot Stewart (Cal Poly) being named to the second team All-WCL and pitcher Joey Wagman (Cal Poly), SS Kevin Kuntz (Kansas) and 1B/OF Dennis Holt (UCLA) being named to the honorable mention All-WCL team.
 GM Zachary Fraser was named the 2010 WCL Executive of the Year.